-National bestselling author Sharon Shinn presents a passionate, heart-wrenching story of secrets and the lengths we’ll go to, to protect those we love...
+National bestselling author Sharon Shinn presents a passionate, heart-wrenching story of secrets and the lengths to which we’ll go to protect those we love...

 I’m sitting at one of the three stoplights in Dagmar on Monday morning when Kurt Markham strolls down the crosswalk in front of me so slowly that he’s only halfway across the street before the light turns green.
 It’s all I can do to keep from flooring the Cherokee and running over him, backing up, and running over him again.
 I can tell he recognizes my car because he gives me a grin and a thumbs–up as he finally steps onto the sidewalk, into a zone of relative safety.
 It’s the grin that gets to me.
 I have to tighten my hands on the wheel to keep from swerving to the right, jumping the curb, and chasing him down anyway.
 What’s the point of having an SUV, after all, if you can’t take it off–road?

 My more civilized instincts keep me in my lane, however, and I don’t even blare the horn at Kurt as I drive on past.
 But I’m in a temper when I finally pull into the small parking lot outside of the office, and it’s not too much to say that I stalk inside.
 Chloe and Em take one look at my face and find something fascinating to read on their computer screens.
 Only Debbie has the nerve to step into my office as I’m throwing my purse to the desk and ignoring the shrill summons of the phone and cursing because I’ve spilled the last of my cheap McDonald’s coffee an inch away from the keyboard.